This is your morning Open Thread. Pour your favorite beverage and review the past and comment on the future.

 1976 – Former Japanese prime minister Kakuei Tanaka is arrested on suspicion of violating foreign exchange and foreign trade laws in connection with the Lockheed bribery scandals.

-1987 – RMS Titanic, Inc. begins the first expedited salvaging of wreckage of the RMS Titanic.
+1987 – RMS Titanic, Inc. begins the first expedited salvage of wreckage of the RMS Titanic.

 1995 – The Korean War Veterans Memorial is dedicated in Washington, D.C..

-1996 – Centennial Olympic Park bombing: In Atlanta, Georgia, a pipe bomb explodes at Centennial Olympic Park during the 1996 Summer Olympics.
-Alice Hawthorne is killed, and a cameraman suffers a heart attack fleeing the scene.
+1996 – Centennial Olympic Park bombing: in Atlanta, United States, a pipe bomb explodes at Centennial Olympic Park during the 1996 Summer Olympics.
+One woman (Alice Hawthorne) is killed, and a cameraman suffers a heart attack fleeing the scene.
 111 are injured.

-2005 – STS-114: NASA grounds the Space shuttle, pending an investigation of the external tank’s continued foam-shedding problem.
+2005 – STS-114: NASA grounds the Space Shuttle, pending an investigation of the continuing problem with the shedding of foam insulation from the external fuel tank.
 During ascent, the external tank of the Space Shuttle Discovery sheds a piece of foam slightly smaller than the piece that caused the Space Shuttle Columbia disaster; this foam does not strike the spacecraft.

 2006 – The Federal Republic of Germany is deemed guilty in the loss of Bashkirian 2937 and DHL Flight 611, because it is illegal to outsource flight surveillance.